peace899/beets2kodi/docs/plugins/beets2kodi.rst

 You'll also need to enable JSON-RPC in Kodi in order the use the plugin.
 In Kodi's interface, navigate to System/Settings/Network/Services and choose "Allow control of Kodi via HTTP."

-With that all in place, you'll see beets send the "update" command to your Kodi host every time you change your beets library.
+With that all in place, you can create nfo/xml files for Kodi.